vstoppe/mycloud/wallabag/README.md

 # Setup

-    cp wallabag.example.env wallabag.env
+    cp example.env .env

-Customize the wallabag.env to your needs.
+Customize the .env file to your needs.

 Start the wallabag stack: